 New educational project

-For the 2012 Festival, we are embarking upon a new project: a series of talks in Oxfordshire schools to introduce young people to, or to enhance their awareness of, the music the EMF promotes.
+For the 2012 Festival, we embarked upon a new project: a series of talks in Oxfordshire schools to introduce young people to, or to enhance their awareness of, the music the EMF promotes.
 We have been successful in obtaining funding for the scheme which means that these talks and workshops can be delivered at no cost to the participating schools; and, as an added result of this funding, the EMF is able to make a certain number of free tickets to its concerts available to students who are interested in attending.
 Wherever possible, the subject of a workshop ties in with the students’ current studies, in order to enhance its relevance; but, otherwise, we offer an overview of British composers and the genre of English music, thus broadening the students’ perspective on musical history.

 This educational project is one on which we especially keen to build and we hope that the workshops in schools we are holding this May, during the weeks leading up to the Festival itself, will become the start of a larger-scale project which will continue throughout the year; hopefully, in the longer-term, including the establishment of a Summer or Easter School, which would include talks, workshops, masterclasses, and concerts, involving some of the world-class artists who appear at the Festival.